fe-july-91/ChildVaccinationDiary/README.md

 - **JWT (JSON Web Tokens) 0.12.6**: For authentication.
 - **Swagger (Springdoc OpenAPI) 2.6.0**: API documentation.
 - **Docker Compose 3.2.10**: Simplifies container orchestration for the application.
+- **Spring Boot Starter Mail 3.2.10**: To send emails, such as password reset or user notifications.
 ---

 ## Requirements